 In recognition of the breadth, depth and quality of its work, CERA was awarded a Centre for Clinical Research Excellence grant for Translational Clinical Research in Major Eye Diseases by Australia’s National Health and Medical Research Council in 2009.

 CERA has also been designated as a Collaborating Centre for the Prevention of Blindness by the World Health Organisation (WHO), the only such centre in Australia.

 Professor Hugh Taylor was a driving force behind the establishment of CERA and served as its Managing Director for ten years.
 His deputy Professor Tien Wong succeeded him in the leadership role before returning to Singapore in 2009 as Director of the Singapore Eye Research Institute.
 In 2009, Professor Jonathan Crowston was appointed CERA Managing Director.

 The Centre for Eye Research Australia is a company limited by guarantee, governed by a Board of Directors.
-The Company has nine members:
+The Company has eight members: